 Palm Avenue of Royal Botanic Gardens

 Then I loved to visit ArtLanka Batiks Factory to see the design work of Batik on fabric.
 They have their own Batik Shop as well from where you can buy many stylish outfits.
 But Sri Lankan Batik is very expensive, but the quality is the superior one.
-You can skip this activity from your itinerary if you don’t like.
+You can skip this activity from your itinerary if you don’t like it.

 I also visited Isuru Gems & Jewellery Shop where jewelry made from original Sapphire.
 Sri Lanka is a famous destination for precious Sapphire.